Cucuteni–Trypillia culture: Nomenclature

 The culture was initially named after the village of Cucuteni in Iași County, Romania.
 In 1884, Teodor T. Burada, after having seen ceramic fragments in the gravel used to maintain the road from Târgu Frumos to Iași, investigated the quarry in Cucuteni from where the material was mined, where he found fragments of pottery and terracotta figurines.
 Burada and other scholars from Iași, including the poet Nicolae Beldiceanu and archeologists Grigore Butureanu, Dimitrie C. Butculescu and George Diamandy, subsequently began the first excavations at Cucuteni in the spring of 1885.
 Their findings were published in 1885 and 1889, and presented in two international conferences in 1889, both in Paris: at the International Union for Prehistoric and Protohistoric Sciences by Butureanu and at a meeting of the Society of Anthropology of Paris by Diamandi.

 At the same time, the first Ukrainian sites ascribed to the culture were discovered by Vincenc Chvojka (Vikentiy Khvoyka), a Czech-born Ukrainian archeologist, in Kyiv at Kyrylivska street 55.
 The year of his discoveries has been variously claimed as 1893, 1896 and 1887.
 Subsequently, Vincenc Chvojka presented his findings at the 11th Congress of Archaeologists in 1897, which is considered the official date of the discovery of the Trypillia culture in Ukraine.
-In the same year, similar artifacts were excavated in the village of Trypillia (Трипiлля), in Kyiv Oblast, Ukraine.
+In the same year, similar artifacts were found in the village of Trypillia (Трипiлля), in Kyiv Oblast, Ukraine.
 As a result, this culture became identified in Ukrainian publications (and later in Soviet Russia), as the 'Tripolie' (or 'Tripolye', from Russian Триполье), 'Tripolian' or 'Trypillia' culture.

 Today, the finds from both Romania and Ukraine, as well as those from Moldova, are recognised as belonging to the same cultural complex.
 It is generally called the Cucuteni culture in Romania and the Trypillia culture in Ukraine.
 In English, "Cucuteni–Tripolye culture" is most commonly used to refer to the whole culture, with the Ukrainian-derived term "Cucuteni–Trypillia culture" gaining currency following the dissolution of the Soviet Union.